-Between the one and five year mark, median pay is $12.27 per hour.
-The largest slice of the G4S Security Services workforce (35 percent) has been working for five to nine years and earns, on average, $13.23 per hour.
+For those with one to four years of experience, median paychecks reach approximately $12.27 per hour.
+The largest slice of the G4S Security Services workforce (35 percent) has been working for five to nine years and earns, on average, around $13.23 per hour.

 Certifications and Degrees

-BSIS Guard Card Certifications earn approximately $15.22 per hour, far more than their non-accredited counterparts.
-G4S Security Services provides the highest financial reward to those with a B.A. in Criminal Justice — these employees rake in about $14.86 per hour.
+BSIS Guard Card Certifications have significantly higher pay than non-accredited workers at approximately $15.22 per hour.
+G4S Security Services provides the highest financial reward to those with a B.A. in Criminal Justice — these employees rake in $14.86 per hour.

 Benefits and Perks